KookaS/charrez_architecture_server/README.md

 ## CORS

-On top of the added lib for cors you need to send:
+On top of the added lib for CORS you need to send:

     res.header({"Access-Control-Allow-Origin": corsOptions.origin})